D. T. Sheffler

 PAUL SALAMANCA

-J.D., Boston College Law School
+J.D., Boston College

 B.A., History, Dartmouth College

-Professor Salamanca served as a law clerk to Judge David H. Souter of the U.S. Court of Appeals for the First Circuit, and subsequently clerked for Justice Souter on the U.S. Supreme Court.
+Professor Paul Salamanca served as a law clerk to Judge David H. Souter of the U.S. Court of Appeals for the First Circuit, and subsequently clerked for Justice Souter on the U.S. Supreme Court.
 He practiced law with the firm of Debevoise & Plimpton in New York and was a visiting assistant professor of law at Loyola University School of Law in New Orleans before joining the faculty at the University of Kentucky College of Law.
 He served with the United States Department of Justice.
 He writes for many law review journals in the areas of separation of powers, freedom of speech, freedom of religion, and privacy.

 Paul Salamanca Portrait